 Starting a Company: Ongoing Requirements – Part 1

-Starting a company can be a busy and confusing time but it is important to remember the ongoing requirements to ensure your company is fully compliant.located anywhere in the world and there are no rules stating that the majority of the share capital must be held with the UK.
+Starting a company can be a busy and confusing time, but it is important to remember the ongoing requirements to ensure your company is fully compliant.
+Any location in the world is acceptable, and there are no regulations mandating that the majority of the share capital must be retained within the UK.
 The process for non-UK resident directors is the same as UK resident directors.

 What Will I Need to File After Incorporation?